CCExtractor/ultimate_alarm_clock/README.md

 The schema for this data is already described above.

+### SQFLITE

+SQFLite is a Flutter plugin that allows you to use SQLite databases in your Flutter applications.
+Using SQLite database we can share alarm data between dart and kotlin or other native languages without the need for calling method channels.

+- **Cross Communication Between Dart and Native**: SqLite database can be accessed by any native language with ease, allowing for seamless flow of data between the two.

+- **Performance Optimization**: Performance and data retrieval times are improved as need for method channels for fetching data is eliminated.

+The schema is same as described above.

 ### Flutter Secure Storage

 The Flutter Secure Storage library is utilized in the "Ultimate Alarm Clock" project for securely storing various settings and preferences.
 This storage solution employs key-value pairs to manage and access data.
 Below are the keys and their associated purposes: